Khaled-Mahmmoud/MyCompetitiveProgramming/String/Failure Function.md

 Given a string what is the longest suffix that is palindrome ?
 Ex. abcdeffe ==>> effe
 we reverse that string
-Now problem , find the longest prefix that is palindrome .
+Now problem , find the longest prefix that is palindrome.
 Time Complexity O(n)

 *************************************************************************************************************************